Some University Of The Sciences Students Outraged After Learning Birth Control Will Be No Longer Offered At Campus Health Center

 PHILADELPHIA (CBS) — Some students at Philadelphia’s University of the Sciences are expressing frustration over an announcement that the school’s health center will no longer dispense birth control.
 Students say they were blindsided and upset that a critical service is being pulled from the health center.

 “Outrage, it was outrage.
-It was also just completely and utterly disheartening,” sophomore Hannah Pulliam said.READ MORE: Former Philadelphia Police Officer Edsaul Mendoza Charged With Murder In Connection To Fatal Shooting Of 12-Year-Old Thomas Siderio
+It was also just completely and utterly disheartening,” sophomore Hannah Pulliam said.READ MORE: Local Leaders Respond After Report Of Draft Opinion Suggests Supreme Court May Overturn Roe V. Wade

-Pulliam is one of many University of the Sciences students who is upset after learning birth control will no longer be offered at their campus health center.
+Pulliam is one of many University of the Sciences students who are upset after learning birth control will no longer be offered at their campus health center.

 “How are we expected to be healthcare professionals if we can’t even get the health care ourselves?” she said.